Steve-V/tgg-BotSteve/STORAGE.md

 If Phenny must create a store, it is populated with the value of `storage`.

-The object saved to `storage` implements the `MutableMapping` interface, as defined by c`ollections.MutableMapping`.
+The object saved to `storage` implements the `MutableMapping` interface, as defined by `collections.MutableMapping`.

 Methods on `storage` are all syncronous.
 If IO must happen (eg, to a database server), it will block.